LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list/gen_9.md

 ### 📜 Description

-> Son type change selon le masque qu’il porte.
-Son agilité et ses coups de pied habiles lui permettent de malmener ses adversaires.
+> Its type changes depending on the mask it wears.
+Its agility and skillful kicks allow it to overwhelm its opponents.

 &#8203;

-## ☠️ Pêchaminus
+## ☠️ Pecharunt

 ### 🧾 General Information